spicysomtam/cakesol-wp-poc/README.md

 Install docker-engine from docker.io (not ubuntu repo) and docker-compose on your dev workstation.
 I used non CE/EE versions which were already installed.

 This step works out what ip addresses to use for the ec2 instance/s and cadvisor running on the instance/s (uses ec2.py), and then spins up the local dev docker compose setup.
 Prometheus config will be updated accordingly.
-Grafana is already populate with some dashboards:
+Grafana is already populate with some dashboards.
+Prometheus ec2 discovery is also configured; its using the public ip of the ec2 instance and appends the node exporter port.

+Starting up the docker config:

 ```
 ./docker-dev-start.sh